-To vote in European Parliament elections, foreign EU citizens must first register on the electoral roll where they are living.
+To vote in European Parliament elections, foreign EU citizens must first register on the electoral roll of the municipality in Italy where they are living.

 To be able to vote, you must:

 You must inform the Italian national authorities where you intend to vote in the European Parliament elections when you register on the electoral roll in the municipality where you live.
-When registering, your must declare that your will vote only in Italy.
+When registering, you must declare that you will vote only in Italy.

-Voting in European Parliament elections is not compulsory.
+Voting in the European Parliament elections is not compulsory.